Tony Babu

 Tony Babu (born 11 July 1990) is an Indian film sound designer, sound editor, sound mixer and mixing engineer.
 He has worked in various Indian language films and web series including Hindi, Marathi, Malayalam and Punjabi.
 He is a member of the Motion Picture Sound Editors.
 He won the Kerala State Film Award for Best Sound Designer for The Great Indian Kitchen.
+He co-founded Sonic Drops Studio, a sound post-production studio, along with Robin Kunjukutty in Mumbai.